 Shortly after, the pièce (of gum) de résistance came, when Letterman chided his belligerent guest's manners.

 "We're having fun, relax, seriously," he said.
 "I'll come to your house and chew gum."

 "I don't have to chew gum, I won't chew gum," Phoenix said, before taking out the offending piece and sticking it under Dave's desk.

 At the end of the seemingly interminable interview, relations between the two men thawed slightly…but only slightly.

-"Well, Joaquin, I'm sorry you couldn't be here tonight," Letterman said, adding, "We owe an apology to Farrah Fawcett." (for video of that exercise in awkwardness, see below)
+"Well, Joaquin, I'm sorry you couldn't be here tonight," Letterman said, adding that "we owe an apology to Farrah Fawcett." (for video of that exercise in awkwardness, see below)

 "He's funny, you're funny," Phoenix said.
 "He's a funny dude."